Improved Bound for the Gerver-Ramsey Collinearity Problem: Bounding the number of collinear points

 Observe that since $\lceil n/7 \rceil + 1<n$ for $n\geq 3$ we can compute the index of the last new subword of length $n$ in $\lambda$ via a recursive procedure that finds an upper bound for the index of the last new subword, using the index of the last new subword of length $\lceil n/7\rceil + 1$ and checking all subwords of length $n$ up to index $7\cdot I(\lceil n/7 \rceil + 1)$.
 This procedure is implemented as \texttt{IndexOfLastNewSubword} \cite{Lidbetter_Avoiding_Collinearity_2022}.

 Using this upper bound, we can show that for every consecutive $16807$ points in $(\mbf{z}_p)_{p\geq 0}$, there are at most $6$ are collinear points.
-Using the \texttt{IndexOfLastNewSubword} routine, we find that the last new subword of length $16807$ occurs at index $9{ ,}375{ ,}904$.
+Executing the \texttt{IndexOfLastNewSubword} routine, we find that the last new subword of length $16807$ occurs at index $9{ ,}375{ ,}904$.
 Exhaustively considering all possible lines between pairs of points in $(\mbf{z}_p)_{p\geq 0}$ and tracking the number of points found on each such line, we find that there are at most $6$ collinear points.
 This is asserted by compiling and running the \texttt{count-collinear} part of the project with Rust using, for example, \texttt{cargo run --release 9375904} from within the \texttt{count-collinear} sub-directory of the Avoiding Collinearity software project \cite{Lidbetter_Avoiding_Collinearity_2022}.
 However, doing so with a single invocation will take a while.
 The result was verified by the author over the course of two weeks, using approximately 2 years and 9 months of CPU time across many cloud compute servers running in parallel, processing independent chunks of the sequence.
 This part of the project is implemented in Rust for performance reasons and also for built-in support of lightweight $128$-bit integer types, which are used to give precise canonical representations of lines between all pairs of points without running into integer overflow.
+A data dump of the results of the computation can be found in the \texttt{collinearity\_data.csv} file in the root of the Avoiding Collinearity software project \cite{Lidbetter_Avoiding_Collinearity_2022}.

 \begin{lemma} In every $16807=7^5$ consecutive indices of $(\mbf{z}_p)_{p\geq 0}$ there are at most $6$ collinear points. \end{lemma}

 We now proceed following the method of Gerver and Ramsey \cite{gerver1979certain}.
 So define $C_n^0 = \{\mbf{z}_0, \dots, \mbf{z}_{7^n}\}$ and more generally let $C_n^m=\{\mbf{z}_{m7^n},\dots, \mbf{z}_{(m+1)7^n}\}$.
 We have that the projection of $C_n^0$ onto the plane perpendicular to $\mbf{i}+\mbf{j}+\mbf{k}$ lies within a trapezoid with base $4^n\gamma$, base angles $\pi/3$, and adjacent sides with length $4^n\gamma/3$, with $\mbf{z}_0$ and $\mbf{z}_{7^n}$ lying at extreme ends of the base.
 Such a trapezoid is referred to as a trapezoid of order $n$ and we identify the set of all points inside the trapezoid of order $n$ containing the projection of $C_n^m$ with the notation $T_n^m$.
 By definition of $A_{n+1}$ it follows that the seven trapezoids of order $n$ fit together within a trapezoid of order $n+1$, as illustrated in Figure~\ref{fig:trapezoid-n+1}.